The seeds which must be certified before you can market them, how to get them certified and how to get a licence for your seed business.

 Taking a sample

-You must have your samples taken by a licensed seed sampler (or by an official seed sampler for multiplication of pre-basic or basic vegetable seed which is being multiplied).
+You must have your samples taken by a licensed of official seed sampler for seed which is being multiplied.

 Submitting samples of seed of multiplication categories in England